theo-armour/2025/blog/2025-07-27-heroic-pivot.md

 ## 3. What do early adopters want?

 ### Problem: It's not about a pitch deck.

-Earlier adopters are not about looking at PowerPoints.
+Early adopters are not about looking at PowerPoints.
 They are users, so you need to give them something to use.
-Hurry, the doctors need to bang on the prototype.
+Hurry, the adopters need to bang on the prototype.
 They need something to play with so they can tell you what they really need.

 ### Solution: It's about the prototype